huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 See that the RATE column for all of the replicated pools shows the value of 3.0, while the value for the bucket_pool – which is an EC pool – is 1.5.
 The EC pool, with a K+M of 2+1 consumes considerably less raw storage space.

 See the TARGET RATIO for the rbd_pool.
-Notice that the autoscaler has automatically adjusted the number PGs assigned to rbd_pool from “4” to “128” because you told the cluster to have the pool use 50% of the capacity.
+Notice that the autoscaler has automatically adjusted the numbgr PGs assigned to rbd_pool from “4” to “128” because you told the cluster to have the pool use 50% of the capacity.

 See the TARGET SIZE for the bucket_pool, roughly 100GB.
 But the cluster may not have changed the PG_NUM value yet.
-The autoscaler will adjust the number of PGs gradually, so as not to disrupt the performance too dramatically.
+The autoscaler will adjust the numbgr of PGs gradually, so as not to disrupt the performance too dramatically.

 While you’re here, you might also notice the RAW CAPACITY column.